-Alexa Heinrich is an award-winning social media manager in Central Florida for St. Petersburg College (SPC) and the creator of the websites Accessible Social and Social Media Tea.
+Alexa Heinrich is an award-winning social media manager in Central Florida, the creator of the websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.
 She is a passionate advocate for creating accessible and inclusive content for digital communications as well as educating others about the realities of working in social media.

-Alexa Heinrich is an award-winning social media manager in Central Florida for St. Petersburg College (SPC) and the creator of the websites Accessible Social and Social Media Tea.
+Alexa Heinrich is an award-winning social media manager in Central Florida, the creator of the websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.
 She is a passionate advocate for creating accessible and inclusive content for social media and has given presentations on the subject to brands, organizations, and conferences around the world including Harvard University, the National ADA Symposium, John Deere, GoFundMe, and the U.S. Congressional Progressive Caucus.

 When she's not working, Alexa can be found playing The Sims, exploring the beautiful area of Florida where she lives, or showering her cat Serifina with a lot of unwanted affection.

 Feel free to download whichever headshot best suits your promotional purposes and crop as needed!
 Click the desired thumbnail for a high-res version.